-The Compensation Committee has adopted a compensation program designed to link financial and strategic results to executive rewards, recognize favorable shareholder returns, ensure the retention of our executive team for the long term and enhance our competitive position within our segment of the hospitality industry.
-The Compensation Committee is committed to protecting shareholder interests by using robust, objective evaluation processes for our executives and prioritizing the creation of short- and long-term shareholder value.
-The majority of each executive's compensation is tied directly to the achievement of preestablished individual and corporate goals which ensure that the financial interests of our senior executives are aligned with those of our shareholders.
+The Compensation Committee maintains a compensation program designed to link financial and strategic results to executive rewards, recognize favorable shareholder returns, ensure the retention of our executive team for the long-term and enhance our competitive position within our segment of the hospitality industry.
+The Compensation Committee is committed to ensuring that the interests of the Company's executives are aligned with its shareholders, using objective evaluation processes for our executives, and prioritizing the creation of short- and long-term shareholder value.
+Most of each executive's compensation is tied directly to the achievement of pre-established individual and corporate goals which ensure that the financial interests of our senior executives are aligned with those of our shareholders.
+As an example, 89% of our Chief Executive Officer's 2022 compensation was variable and at risk based on the Company's performance.

-In 2021, rigorous corporate goals included financial objectives such as achievement of EBITDA targets and increases to market share, as well as goals related to corporate initiatives, including the acquisition of accretive assets, dispositions of non-core properties and improvement to the Company's balance sheet by addressing debt maturities.
+In 2022, the Company's rigorous corporate goals included financial objectives such as achievement of EBITDA targets, as well as goals related to corporate initiatives, including the acquisition of accretive assets, dispositions of non-core properties and improvement to the Company's balance sheet by addressing debt maturities.
 These goals support the Company's positioning and advance its long-term strategic objectives, enhancing its ability to capture recovery trends in the hospitality business cycle.